PowToon/redux-undo-redo-example/README.md

 # ReduxUndoRedo Example

-this is a version of todos-with-undo redux example that uses `redux-undo-redo` instead of `redux-undo`
+this is a version of [todos-with-undo example from redux](https://github.com/reactjs/redux/tree/master/examples/todos-with-undo) that uses `redux-undo-redo` instead of `redux-undo`

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).